bbros-dev/goose/book/src/blog/calibration.md

 kcachegrind
 ```

-Valgrind showed the HTTPS client is generating many OpenSSL calls.
+Valgrind showed the HTTPS client is generating many calls related to OpenSSL.

-One of the Rust learning curves is becoming familiar with the state of the Rust
+When adopting Rust, one of the learning curves is becoming familiar with the
-ecosystem - and the valgrind/kcachegrind insight resulted in a decision to
+state of the Rust ecosystem - and the valgrind/kcachegrind insight resulted in
-replacing rust-tls with [rustls], via the [hyper-rustls] crate.
-We discovered
+a decision to replace the `rust-tls` crate with [rustls], via the
-[rustls] has:
+[hyper-rustls] crate.
+We learned [rustls] has:

 * passed a [substantial security audit]
 * [outperforms OpenSSL] across